IBM/BlockchainNetwork-CompositeJourney/README.md

 # DISCLAIMER:

-> As of August 2018, IBM will not be contributing new features to Hyperledger Composer and will only be maintaining it through Fabric 1.x releases.
+> As of August 2018, IBM will not be contributing new features to Hyperledger Composer and will only be maintaining it through Fabric 2.x releases.
 IBM recommends using Hyperledger Composer solely for demos and proof-of-concepts.
 IBM does not provide support for networks using Hyperledger Composer in production (this includes the CLI, JavaScript APIs, REST server, and Web Playground).

+> This pattern has been upgraded to Fabric V2.0

 *Read this in other languages: [한국어](README-ko.md), [中国](README-cn.md), [日本](README-ja.md).*
 # BlockchainNetwork-CompositeJourney

 ## Build Your First Network (BYFN)

 Welcome to the first in a series of building a Blockchain application. **Part 1** will show you how to create a Hyperledger Composer Business Network Archive (BNA) file for Commodity trade and deploy it on a Hyperledger Fabric.
 This will be the "Hello World" of Hyperledger Composer samples so beginner developers should be able to manage this.
-This pattern has been updated to support Hyperledger Composer V0.19.5, Hyperledger Fabric V1.1.
+This pattern has been updated to support Hyperledger Composer V0.20.5, Hyperledger Fabric V1.2.

 Hyperledger Fabric is a blockchain framework implementation and one of the Hyperledger projects hosted by The Linux Foundation.
 Intended as a foundation for developing applications or solutions with a modular architecture, Hyperledger Fabric allows components, such as consensus and membership services, to be plug-and-playIn